-Farmers across North Dakota and Minnesota are beginning spring fieldwork.
-Get the details in this week’s Dry Bean Scene on the Red River Farm Network, made possible by the Northarvest Bean Growers Association.
+Dry bean planting in the state of Michigan is behind the average pace.
+Michigan State University Dry Bean Systems Specialist Scott Bales says conditions have been wet.
+Get the details in this week’s Dry Bean Scene on the Red River Farm Network, made possible, in part, by the Northarvest Bean Growers Association.

 Northarvest Bean Grower – Our Mission: